 Learn more algorithms, and competitors.
 Consult with the local experts on your regional sales and marketing teams to build local target customer personas.

 Put these learnings to use when localizing your existing content -- which might involve changing the content itself for greater local relevance -- and creating new, locally targeted content.
 Trust your regional teams to lead parts of the process, and consider investing in SEO technology that provides you with global insights.

 5. Measure and report on your progress.

 Reporting on many different local marketing campaigns in an international business can be challenging.
-You have your global standards to help you compare one region to another, but the local KPIs in one region might be different from the local KPIs in another region if they’re not applicable to both regions.
+You have your global standards to help you compare one region to another, but if they’re not applicable to both regions.

 Take Moz’s Domain Authority score, for example.
 It’s a great metric for predicting the ranking of your website on Google, but it’s much less useful on Baidu because Moz dropped many Asian websites from its Domain Authority calculation.

 It’s important to come up with a way to make sense of different KPIs between teams, and the right tool can help.
 Webmaster tools in individual search engines will give you deep, narrow insights, but tech that can track different metrics and SERP features across different search engines will give you the whole picture.